Vaishnavigowda27/FarmSarthi/README.md

 ## What It Does

-Farmers can search for equipment available near their location, see real-time availability by unit count, pick a time slot, pay a small advance through Razorpay, and track their bookings.
+Farmers can search for equipment available near their location, see real-time availability by unit count, pick a time slot, pay a small advance pay by scanning QR or upi id, and track their bookings.
 Equipment owners list their machinery, set their rates, review incoming booking requests, and receive earnings summaries.
-Admins verify equipment listings, resolve disputes, and monitor platform health.
+Admins verify equipment listings, resolve disputes, and monitor platform health & analytics.

 ---